DysonSphereMod/QOL/MultiBuild/README.md

 - **What are the limitations of this mod (Blueprint mode)?**
   This mod is still in development and so has one or more know issue:
-  - positionin of entities around the poles is a bit finicky
   - in some conditions, when pasting a blueprint, it's possible to place building nearer than what is possible in vanilla
   - splitter / boxes settings are not copied